FileBin/uix-shell/README.md

 ## Usage

-First step is install uix-shell package to the home-manager (or system configuration if you need)
+First step is to install uix-shell package with the home-manager (or system configuration if you need)

 ```nix
 # home-manager.nix